TRGotfree/OXYBotDashboard/README.md

 # OXYBotDashboard
-Dashboard for OXYMed telegram bot
+Dashboard for OXYMed telegram bot on ASP.Net Core and Vue.js